Upper Hammonds Plains, Nova Scotia: Community infrastructure

 "Rev. John Burton (or 'Father Burton') was the first to provide pastoral services to the community.
 He established the Hammonds Plains Second Baptist Church in 1822.
 In 1832, the legendary Rev. Richard Preston (founder of the African United Baptist Association) established the Hammonds Plains Baptist Church.
 In 1839, the two churches joined - the unified church was referred to as Emmanuel Baptist Church."
 The current building housing Emmanuel Baptist Church was built in 1845 and has served the community continuously since that time, having undergone a significant expansion in 2005.

 The Pockwock Lake reservoir is the primary water supply for Halifax.
 A water treatment plant and pipeline in the community are operated by Halifax Water, a commission of the Halifax Regional Municipality.

 Madeline Symonds School is named after Upper Hammonds Plains resident Madeline Symonds, the first Black teacher to graduate from the Provincial Normal School in Truro.

-Upper Hammonds Plains boasts the first all Black volunteer fire department in Canada.
+The Upper Hammonds Plains Volunteer Fire Department is the first all-Black volunteer fire department in Canada, established in the 1960s.